Computer Science Advising

 - Verify that your plan checks all the boxes in GradPlan and verify that your plan does not contain schedule conflicts (two courses at the same time).

-- Planning to graduate next Fall?
+- Planning to graduate next Spring?

 - Register early to ensure you get into the courses you need.

-- Remember that some required courses are only offered in the Spring–see the course description in the catalog.
-(CSCI 313, 329 (even years), 338, 347, 364, 431, and MATH 251 and 295)
+- Remember that some required courses are only guaranteed to be offered in the Fall–see the course description in the catalog.
+(CSCI 302, 333, 335, 339, 343)

 General CS Advising Notes and FAQs